Faezehabibi/SINDy/museum/sindy.md

 ### 2.B: Compute State Derivatives
-Using the dataset collected in step 1, given the pre-defined function terms, create the dictionary of candidate predictors for system's differential equations.
-Solve sparse regressio.

 This step involves calculating the time derivatives of each state variable.
 We compute ẋ, ẏ, and ż to capture how the system evolves over time.

 </td>